Join our list

 Working remotely and personal travel will meld together

 Remote work is likely here to stay, regardless of how the COVID-19 pandemic evolves.
-And even now in 2020, many are choosing to work remotely in a different location, combining a vacation along with work.
+And even now, many are choosing to work remotely in a different location, combining a vacation along with work.

-There will be many ways to do this in 2021.
+There are many ways to do this in 2021.
 As long as you have a solid Wi-Fi connection and the right tech tools, you can work from anywhere.

 We spoke with Nick Ellis, hotel expert and editor at The Points Guy, who told us he thinks the concept of work is forever changed.